himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 out to get you.

 ## Issues connecting AP/POE
-I mostly messed this up because I wasn't paying attention and was plugging them in wrong.
-I also tried to have the POE adaptor between the router and the AP because I wasn't sure if it could power both.
-But then I found a guide and it confirmed that I could.
-Once I swapped that that all around, I was able to go into the router configuration and enable the POE for eth4, and the AP lit up.
+This was not actually an issue I encountered, but rather me not being sure what the best way to setup the [POE](https://en.wikipedia.org/wiki/Power_over_Ethernet) was.
+At first, I had the POE adaptor connected between the edgerouter and the AP, because I wasn't sure if it could power both devices with it.
+I eventually found a
+[great guide](https://www.youtube.com/watch?v=f7FeYsJqotc&list=PLDBkup9c8YMgZaE50hAjP7rbbVriTlyQf&index=1)  that confirmed that I could.

 <p>
 ```